AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

 Learners with a valid Aalto student number will automatically get the credit registered in Aalto systems.

-To obtain a certificate/credit, we expect you to follow the 4 days of the course and provide us with at least the following 5 documents via email (1 text document, 4 or more python scripts).
+To obtain a certificate/credit, we expect you to have registered to the course by 22/11/2022, follow the 4 sessions and provide us with at least the following 5 documents via email (1 text document, 4 or more python scripts).

 - For each of the 4 days, write a short paragraph (learning diary) to highlight your personal reflections about what you have found useful, which topic inspired